Sadhanha/Webscraping-Real-Time-Weather/README.md

-# Webscraping-of-Real-Time-Weather

 #### *This is a side project*

-#### Collaborator: Sadhanha Anand, Cindy Jeon, Mia Lai
+#### Collaborators: Sadhanha Anand, Cindy Jeon, Mia Lai

 This project is for a business solution for Lux, an imaginary consumer electronics company.
 Web scraping weather data can be a solution to their business problem by allowing them to prepare for potential delivery disruptions.

-**Business Scenario** : Lux's new product line targets luxury appliance buyers.
+**Business Scenario**: Lux's new product line targets luxury appliance buyers.
 Real-time weather data (OpenWeatherMap + web scraping) is used to adjust deliveries (MongoDB) to avoid extreme weather disruptions.

 **Data Sources** : OpenWeatherMap ("https://openweathermap.org/")